bblingeek/cimg_unit_test/README.md

 2. Document the test code.
 3. Improve code coverage.

+*NOTE
+1. Image files used for testing purpose are picked from "images" folder.
-*NOTE: When executed in HTML output mode, file named "output.html" is generated in the same directory.
+2. When executed in HTML output mode, file named "output.html" is generated in the same directory.